-Flower Square – opposite the Yugoslav Drama Theatre in King Milan street is another interesting area with a lot of bars, coffee shops and restaurants.
-There, they are lined literally one after the other.
+Flower Square – opposite the Yugoslav Drama Theatre in King Milan street is another interesting area, with a lot of bars, coffee shops and restaurants.
+There, they are literally lined one after the other.

 I went to a very nice Italian bar & restaurant Piazza dei Foiri.
-However, all other places in this area are equally nice, so if you happen to be there, any of them will be a great choice.
+However, all other places in this area are equally nice, so if you happen to be there, any of them will be a good choice.

-I first went for drinks with a friend of mine to Piazza dei Fiori, but afterwards we went to eat to a nearby restaurant – Sarajevski Ćevap Ćevabdžinica Savić – in 31 King Milutin street.
+I first went for drinks with a friend of mine to Piazza dei Fiori, but afterwards we went to eat in a nearby restaurant – Sarajevski Ćevap Ćevabdžinica Savić – in 31 King Milutin street.

 The view of New Belgrade on the opposite side of the river was very enjoyable.
 The excellent location makes this whole area rather unique in Belgrade.

 I mentioned Skadarlija in my previous post on Belgrade, the bohemian street and one of the most important attractions in the city.
-This street is famous because of its very old restaurants that offer excellent traditional Serbian cuisine.
+This street is famous because of its very old restaurants that offer the excellent traditional Serbian cuisine.
 I went to all of them in the past, but not this time.
-The restaurants are so good that they deserve to be mentioned in this post, primarily as a suggestion to anyone visiting Belgrade.
+They are so good that they deserve to be mentioned in this post, primarily as a suggestion to anyone visiting Belgrade.

 One more notable restaurant is Zlatni Bokal (Golden Jug).
 All these restaurants are excellent and whichever you choose, you are guaranteed to have a very delicious meal.

 One more interesting observation about Belgrade is that there are bakeries everywhere.
-Most of them are small private businesses, which means that their products are always freshly made in house.
+Most of them are small private businesses, which means that they offer fresh, house-made products.
 Some of them are open 24h, so this is one more good choice for hungry people.
-This bakery is in Slavia Square.
+A bakery that you can see below is in Slavia Square.

 They founded the museum in 1958, as the Modern Gallery.
 It moved into its current building in New Belgrade in 1965.